Location: Summit County, between Frisco and Vail on Interstate 70

 Best for: Expansive terrain, casual resort feel, booming base area

 Denver locals consistently name Copper as their favorite Colorado mountain, and it’s easy to see why.
-With nearly 3,000 feet of vertical and 140 runs -- take your pick from steep, powder-filled chutes, bowls, fast cruisers, or flat groomers -- you can’t even come close to tackling all the terrain in two days.
-The slopes are conveniently divided by nature -- the steeper terrain stemming out of the East Village, intermediate slopes out of the Center Village, and beginner slopes out of the West Village.
+With nearly 3,000 feet of vertical and nearly 150 runs -- take your pick from steep, powder-filled chutes, bowls, fast cruisers or flat groomers -- you can’t even come close to tackling all the terrain in two days.
+The slopes are conveniently divided by nature -- the steeper terrain stemming out of East Village, intermediate slopes out of Center Village, and beginner slopes out of the West Village.

 Where to eat and sleep: Condo-style lodging can be found in each Village, accessible by free resort shuttle.
-Copper is self-contained with a grocery store, numerous equipment and outerwear shops, and a wide range of restaurants, from coffee and donuts and fresh sushi and ramen at Storm King Lounge, to habit-forming baby back ribs at family-owned Double Diamond.
+Copper is self-contained with a grocery store, numerous equipment and outerwear shops, and a wide range of restaurants, from coffee and donuts and fresh sushi and ramen at Storm King Lounge, to mouth-watering, slow-cooked pork at the divey and delicious Eagle BBQ.
 The après scene is always festive, with live music from long-time party starters Lefty Lucy at Jack’s, and Moe Dixon at JJ’s.